 Celebrated as ‘God’s Own Country’, Kerala truly is eco-tourism heaven.
 Ask anyone, and you’ll find this tourist heaven right there on the top of their travel bucket list!
-Particularly more popular with the foreign tourists, Kerala is the seventh most visited state for tourism purposes.
-Basking in the glory of the Allepy Backwaters and the pristine beaches of Kolavam, the green hills of Munnar and Thekkady Kerala are a treat for your senses.
+Particularly more popular with foreign tourists, Kerala is the seventh most visited state for tourism purposes.
+Basking in the glory of the Allepy Backwaters and the pristine beaches of Kovalam, the green hills of Munnar and Thekkady Kerala is a treat for your senses.
 However, there’s more to Kerala than its scenic beauty.
 Kerala is also a major cultural hub with a variety of culinary, adventure activities and experiences to lean on.
-Here’s a run down of the 7 must do things on your next trip to Kerala.
+Here’s a rundown of the 7 must do things on your next trip to Kerala.

 - 1. Treat your senses to the scenic beauty of Kerala

 - 3. Try the authentic Keralite food served on a banana leaf

 - 4. Pamper yourself with some Ayurvedic Massage